npm package discovery and stats viewer.

 Note: Currently only one EngineView can be active at any given time.
 Multi-view will be supported in a future release.

 The Android specific androidView property can help set the type of the view used for rendering.
 Depending on user needs and performance, refer to the table below.
 TextureView can be inserted anywhere in the view hierarchy, but is less efficient.
-SurfaceView can only be full above or fully below the rest of the UI, but is more efficient.
+SurfaceView can only be fully above or fully below the rest of the UI, but is more efficient.

-| isTransparent | androidView | Description | | ----------- | ------------------------ | ----------- | | False | TextureView | Opaque TextureView. | False | SurfaceView | Simple surfaceView (default when no androidView set with isTransparent=false). | False | SurfaceViewZTopMost | SurfaceView with ZTopMost set to true. | False | SurfaceViewZMediaOverlay | SurfaceView with ZMediaOverlay set to true. | True | TextureView | Transparent TextureView. | True | SurfaceView | SurfaceView will stay opaque | True | SurfaceViewZTopMost | SurfaceView with ZTopMost set to true.
-Transparent but top most. (default when no androidView set with isTransparent=true) | True | SurfaceViewZMediaOverlay | SurfaceView with ZMediaOverlay set to true.
-Only Transparent on top of other SurfaceViews.
+| isTransparent | androidView | Description | | ----------- | ------------------------ | ----------- | | False | TextureView | Opaque TextureView. | False | SurfaceView | Simple SurfaceView (default when no androidView set with isTransparent=false). | False | SurfaceViewZTopMost | SurfaceView with ZTopMost set to true. | False | SurfaceViewZMediaOverlay | SurfaceView with ZMediaOverlay set to true. | True | TextureView | Transparent TextureView. | True | SurfaceView | SurfaceView will stay opaque | True | SurfaceViewZTopMost | SurfaceView with ZTopMost set to true.
+Transparent but topmost. (default when no androidView set with isTransparent=true) | True | SurfaceViewZMediaOverlay | SurfaceView with ZMediaOverlay set to true.
+Only transparent on top of other SurfaceViews.